linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 - [Kong](https://github.com/Kong/charts)
 - [Emojivoto](/2/getting-started/)

-After installing the previous elements, we need to declare those objects :
+After installing the previous elements, we need to declare these objects :

 - Ingress
 - KongPlugin, a CRD provided by Kong